-Athletics contestant shall be pa adequate progress tov The grading period sh 9-12 receives a final g of any grading period awarded the contestan m the IHSAA (36.15(2) Scholarship Rules) states that, "Each sing all course work for which credit is given and will be making ard graduation requirements at the end of the each grading period. all mean the period of time at the end of which a student in grades rade and course credit is awarded for a passing grade.
-If, at the end a contestant is given a failing grade in any course for which credit is t is ineligible to dress for and compete in the next occurring contest and competitions in which the contestant is a contestant for ar days." · · · · · · · · · · · · · · · · · · · tudent fails any class at the end of a semester, the state penalty of a secutive calendar days applies to athletics.
-Speech is
+The state rule from the IHSAA (36.15(2) Scholarship Rules) states that, "Each contestant shall be passing all course work for which credit is given and will be making adequate progress toward graduation requirements at the end of each grading period.
+The grading period shall mean the period of time at the end of which a student in grades 9-12 receives a final grade and course credit is awarded for a passing grade.
+If, at the end of any grading period a contestant is given a failing grade in any course for which credit is awarded the contestant is ineligible to dress for and compete in the next occurring interscholastic athletic contest and competitions in which the contestant is a contestant for 30 consecutive calendar days."

+This means that, if a student fails any class at the end of a semester, the state penalty of ineligibility for 30 consecutive calendar days applies to athletics.